SR8688/stock-price-prediction-using-Recurrent-Neural-Network/Readme.md

 ## Overview

 Using Tensorflow, a Recurrent Neural Network (RNN) model was trained to predict the next day opening price using the past 3 days Open, High, and Low prices and volume.
 The given dataset conatains stock price prediction for 5 years with one sample per day.
 For training purpose, a new dataset was created by using the latest 3 days as the features and the next day’s opening price as the target.
 So each sample contains 12 features and 1 target.
-The new dataset was randomized and split it into 70% training and 30% testing and was saved to ‘train_data_RNN.csv’ and ‘test_data_RNN.csv’ in the data directory respectively
+The new dataset was randomized and split it into 70% training and 30% testing and were saved to ‘train_data_RNN.csv’ and ‘test_data_RNN.csv’ in the data directory respectively.

 ### RNN Model

 - LSTM layer with 50 LSTM units